|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 Marigolds colors, include yellow, orange, red, white and many bicolor combinations.
 Flowers bloom from mid-summer to frost.
 They look good in the garden, in containers, and indoors as cut flowers in small dishes and bowls.

-Marigold plants have a pungent odor that repels any insects.
-Plant them around the flower beds as a natural insect repellent.
+Marigold plants have a pungent odor that repels insects.
+Plant them around the flower beds, as a natural insect repellent.
 They are also used as an ingredient in homemade insect repellents.

 Directly seed Marigolds into your flower garden in early spring.
 You can also start them indoors for transplanting later.
 We recommend an early , indoors stat to enable you to get earlier blooms.
-They transplant well.
+Marigold plants transplant well.

 Sow Marigold seeds early in the season and cover lightly with soil.
 Water thoroughly.
 Seeds germinate fast and easy.
 Plants are fast growers